Numerical simulations of oscillations for axisymmetric solar backgrounds with differential rotation and gravity: Time-harmonic oscillation equations

-The equations of motion are obtained by substituting the relation \cref{relxideltaE} between $\bxi$ and the Eulerian perturbations into the second equation of \cref{LEE}.
-In this equation, we also introduce an acoustic attenuation term $\gamma_{\mathrm{att}}$, as was done in \cite{Pham2021Galbrun}.
-The time-harmonic displacement $\bxi$ and Eulerian pressure perturbation $\pressE$ satisfy, on $\mathbb{B}_{\odot}$,
+\paragraph{Oscillation equations} The system of equations of motion are given by \cref{lin_pert_Emomentum_wxi} together with the relations \cref{relxideltaE_rhop} between $\bxi$ and the Eulerian perturbations of pressure and density.
+We refer to this as the mixed formulation.
+We also introduce an acoustic attenuation term $\gamma_{\mathrm{att}}$, as was done in \cite{Pham2021Galbrun}.
+The working system in terms of unknown $(\bxi,\pressE)$ is given on $\mathbb{B}_{\odot}$ as,

 The system \cref{eq:main:init} is closed by imposing on $\partial \mathbb{B}_{\odot}$ a vanishing Lagrangian perturbation in pressure\footnote{The original form of the condition is, $\pressL \,=\, 0$.
 The working form \cref{vLpBC_gen} is obtained by employing the relation between Lagrangian and Eulerian perturbation, $\pressL = -\rho c_0^2 \nabla \cdot \bxi = \pressE + \bxi \cdot \nabla p_0$.}, \cite{christensen2014lecture},